Dilation Worksheet: Free Printable Download

 4. If the scale factor is under one, the figure gets smaller.

-Dilation in Math Practice Problems Quiz
+5 Quick Dilation Practice Problems

 /5